Chief Information Security Officers are becoming increasingly common, but that doesn't mean that every company should hire one.

-The role of Chief Information Security Officer (CISO) has grown in prominence in recent years due to a series of high-profile hacks and leaks and the changing nature of cyber threats.
+The role has grown in prominence in recent years due to a series of high-profile hacks and leaks and the changing nature of cyber threats.

 A study conducted by the Ponemon Institute in 2016 found that the appointment of a CISO reduced the cost of a breach by $7 (£6) per record.
-Salaries for CISOs are "absolutely rising above inflation", according to Harvey Nash director Robert Grimsey, as companies across the country search for individuals with the right combination of security expertise and leadership skills to set the cybersecurity vision for an organisation and then ensure that it’s made a reality.
+Salaries for CISOs are "absolutely rising above inflation", according to Harvey Nash director Robert Grimsey.
+Companies across the country are searching for individuals with the right combination of security expertise and leadership skills to set the cybersecurity vision for an organisation and then ensure that it’s made a reality.

-Despite their growing prevalence, not everyone agrees that CISO is essential at every organisation.
-Only 49% of companies currently employ a CSO or CISO, according to Cybrary’s 2016 Cyber Security Job Trends Report.
+Despite their growing prevalence, not everyone agrees that CISO is essential for every organisation.
+Only 49% of companies currently employ a CSO or CISO, according to Cybrary's 2016 Cyber Security Job Trends Report.

 A CISO will not guarantee security, but they are almost certain to improve it.
 They can set a response plan based on their detailed understanding of the systems used to ensure a structured response is taken to any breaches rather than an emotional reaction that will often require costly repairs.

 Some of the sure signs that a CISO is needed include leadership shortcoming in IT skill sets, security breaches, poor coordination between security and business needs and functions.

 Appointing a CISO may appear unnecessary while systems seem secure, but waiting until a breach occurs can be disastrous.
 The role is intended to dictate strategy, an objective that will be hindered if they’re fighting fires from the start.

 Read next: First 100 days as a CISO

 Not every company is ready to commit to hiring a CISO.
 Small-to-medium enterprises (SMEs) with more basic requirements for operational security may not yet need a dedicated security executive ready to set security standards and make major organisational changes from day one on the job.